- Responsible Office: Technology Services, Division of Administration

 Payment Card Industry Data Security Standard is a set of comprehensive requirements for enhancing payment card data security.
 Compliance with the PCI-DSS helps to alleviate vulnerabilities that put cardholder data at risk.

-Within the context of this document a server refers to a computer system or a collection of computer systems designed to provide services that process, store, or transmit data and information for one or multiple clients; where the client maybe other computer systems or programs that are used by individual users.
+Within the context of this document a server refers to a computer system or a collection of computer systems designed to provide services that process, store, or transmit data and information for one or multiple clients; where the client may be another computer system or programs that are used by individual users.
 A server may be hosted by VCU inside of its networks, or hosted by a third party on the Internet or other external networks.
 Examples include file, print, Web, application and database servers.

 A unit head is the administrative employee responsible for the operations of an organizational unit.
 A unit head can be a dean of a school or the director of a department or division.